FlexMeasures/flexmeasures/documentation/index.rst

 Welcome to the FlexMeasures documentation!
 ===================================================================

-*FlexMeasures is the intelligent backend to support real-time energy flexibility apps, rapidly and scalable.*
+*FlexMeasures is the intelligent & developer-friendly backend to support real-time energy flexibility apps, rapidly and scalable.*

 In a world with renewable energy, flexibility is crucial and valuable, e.g. for demand response.
 Planning ahead allows flexible assets to serve the whole system with their flexibility, e.g. by shifting or curtailing energy use.

 Developing energy flexibility services is expensive work.
-FlexMeasures reduces software development costs with:
+FlexMeasures is designed to be developer-friendly, which helps you to go to market quickly, while keeping the costs of software development at bay.
+FlexMeasures delivers:

 - Real-time data intelligence & integration
 - Uncertainty models
-- API/UI support
+- App-building (API/UI/CLI & plugin support)

 A quick glance at usage